International students can apply to stay in a University hall of residence, in a private homestay or arrange private off-campus accommodation.

 Halls of residence

-Victoria University’s halls of residence are like apartment buildings—they house many students, mostly in single or double rooms.
+Victoria University of Wellington’s halls of residence are like apartment buildings—they house many students, mostly in single or double rooms.
 Living in a hall of residence means you’ll be part of a safe and supportive community of students—all from different backgrounds and with varying interests.

 Choosing a hall